Assets: Overview | BI Cloud

 What is an asset?

-Assets refer to any IP addressable device that exists in your environment (i.e. desktop machine, network device, or any of several supported platforms).
+Assets refer to any IP addressable device that exists in your environment (that is, desktop machine, network device, or any of several supported platforms).

 How is asset management useful?